benjacoblee/trello-web-components/README.md

 - [ ] modify a card
 - [ ] search for any keywords presents on one or multiple cards.
 The view should update without reloading the whole page, drag and drop a card from one column to another
 - [ ] Cards and columns should be unique (i.e we should not see 2 cards or 2 columns with the same title).

+## Issues
+- Sometimes runs into the issue where child shadow element can't find parent element and thus is unable to render